- State Information

 9. You may pay higher auto insurance.

 Many states require a specific document known as an SR-22 from your insurance company.
 It is a statement of financial responsibility for higher-risk drivers to ensure their coverage will be in place after a DUI arrest.
 Most insurance companies will provide this for you, but your premiums may go up or you may have to find a different insurer.
 Call your own agent or company first and find out what their requirements are before you ask for a specific SR-22 company.
-Although you are stressed, it’s still important to shop around for the best deal.
+Some companies may offer a discount if you get a car breathalyzer installed and, although you are stressed, it’s still important to shop around for the best deal.